 Galway Wind Park

 Galway Wind Park was developed by SSE Renewables and Coillte at a joint investment cost of over €280m, with €90m contributed to Irish Gross Domestic Product during construction, and €20m spent with local suppliers and contractors.
-The power generated at Galway Wind Park is provided to SSE’s retail arm SSE Airtricity, Ireland’s largest green energy provider.

 Located south-west of Oughterard, Galway Wind Park comprises 58 Siemens 3MW wind turbines, each rated to the highest international standard and specifically engineered for the prevailing wind conditions at the Connemara site to optimise generation output performance.

-About Galway Wind Park
+The Galway Wind Park Community Fund

-Lifetime community funds valueThe Galway Wind Park Community Fund launched in 2018 and is the largest annual fund of its kind in the country.
+Launched in 2018 the Fund is the largest annual fund of its kind in the country.
 The overall Fund, which totals €400,000-plus per annum, is paid annually in contributions to local groups and individuals via its Local Fund, Major Projects Fund, and Scholarship Fund.
-So far around €1.25 million has been presented to groups around the wind park.

 The Galway Wind Way is our range of recreational trails at Galway Wind Park.
 Our trails, which total 48km across six distinct routes, are designed to be fun for the whole family, from the experienced explorer to the Sunday stroller (or roller – check out our buggy and wheelchair-accessible route!)